Ethics for Case Managers

 - Beneficence means working actively for the best interests of the client.
 This principle highlights the general concept of doing good for others and, in the context of a case manager-client relationship, entrusts a case manager with performing professional duties in a competent, caring manner that will benefit the client.

 - Nonmaleficence means to do no harm to a client.
-This may mean carefully weighing potential benefits against potential negative results and/or side effects that may potentially result from providing case management services.
+This may mean carefully weighing potential benefits against potential negative results and/or side effects that may result from providing case management services.

 - Justice refers to a case manager’s ethical responsibility to, insofar as possible, provide equal and impartial treatment to all clients in similar situations, regardless of a client’s age, disability status, socioeconomic status, race, religion, gender identification, sexual orientation, or other background factors.